shijingjing1221/openshift-elasticsearch-deployment/README.md

 </code></pre>
 </li>
 <li>
-Push the code, and then the elastcsearch is running as a service.
+Commit and push the code, and then the elastcsearch is running as a service.
+<pre><code>git commit -am "Start the elastcsearch intead of the default ruby service"
-<pre><code>git push
+</code><code>git push
 </code></pre>
 </li>
 </ol>